Working as a crime scene cleaner is not for the faint-hearted, but it can be an extremely rewarding job for the right person.

 What degree do you need to be a crime scene cleaner?

-There are no formal education requirements to become a crime scene cleaner in the UK and a degree is not required.
+No formal education is required to become a crime scene cleaner in the UK, and a degree is not required.

 Do you need qualifications to become a crime scene cleaner?